modular/modular/KGEN/docs/LazyParsing.md

 ## Local Variable Scoping and Implicitly Declared Variables

-The core idea is that code will be parsed imperatively with a scoped hash table but certain declarations will still be resolved lazily.
-Importantly, explicit `var` and `let` declarations will no longer be parsed lazily: lazy parsing of these declarations doesn't make sense because they represent imperative code.
+To solve these problems, we will move to a design where code will be parsed imperatively with a scoped hash table but certain declarations will still be resolved lazily.
+Importantly, explicit `var` and `let` declarations will no longer be parsed lazily: lazy parsing of these declarations doesn't make sense because they represent imperative code with lexical scoping (concepts that don't exist in Python).

 This means `var` and `let` declarations are simply residents of a scoped hash table within each function body, naturally allowing shadowing while rejecting